gunki-geek/CG-Training/Readme.md

 ```

 ## Evaluate best models
-To reproduce the best results of our experiments run the following commands
+To reproduce the results of the best trained models in our experiments, run the following commands

 ### Best HardCGT model
 ```bash